Package 'haldensify'

 Title: Highly Adaptive Lasso Conditional Density Estimation

 Description: An algorithm for flexible conditional density estimation based on application of pooled hazard regression to an artificial repeated measures dataset constructed by discretizing the support of the outcome variable.
-To facilitate non/semi-parametric estimation of the conditional density, the highly adaptive lasso, a nonparametric regression function shown to reliably estimate a large class of functions at a fast convergence rate, is utilized.
-The pooled hazards formulation implemented was first described by Díaz and van der Laan (2011) <doi:10.2202/1557-4679.1356>.
-To complement the conditional density estimation utilities, nonparametric inverse probability weighted (IPW) estimators of the causal effects of additive modified treatment policies are implemented, using the conditional density estimation procedure to estimate the generalized propensity score.
-Per Hejazi, Benkeser, Díaz, and van der Laan <>10.48550/arXiv.2205.05777>, these nonparametric IPW estimators can be coupled with sieve estimation (undersmoothing) of the generalized propensity score estimators to attain the non/semi-parametric efficiency bound.
+To facilitate flexible estimation of the conditional density, the highly adaptive lasso, a non-parametric regression function shown to estimate cadlag (RCLL) functions at a suitably fast convergence rate, is used.
+The use of pooled hazards regression for conditional density estimation as implemented here was first described for by Díaz and van der Laan (2011) <doi:10.2202/1557-4679.1356>.
+Building on the conditional density estimation utilities, non-parametric inverse probability weighted (IPW) estimators of the causal effects of additive modified treatment policies are implemented, using conditional density estimation to estimate the generalized propensity score.
+Non-parametric IPW estimators based on this can be coupled with sieve estimation (undersmoothing) of the generalized propensity score to attain the semi-parametric efficiency bound (per Hejazi, Benkeser, Díaz, and van der Laan <doi:10.48550/arXiv.2205.05777>).

 Authors: Nima Hejazi [aut, cre, cph] , David Benkeser [aut] , Mark van der Laan [aut, ths] , Rachael Phillips [ctb]